Working with a Real Estate Agent

 Once you’ve chosen a real estate agent and salesperson to work with, you may sign a Buyer Agency Agreement.
 The Buyer Agency Agreement outlines the relationship between you and your agent and salesperson, including compensation and the amount of time the agreement will be in effect.
 Before signing any agreement or contract, it is important to read the document and ask questions to clarify anything you do not understand.
 Make sure you know your rights, responsibilities and obligations.

-Before listing your home, you and your agent and salesperson will sign a listing agreement.
-This is a contract between you and your agent and salesperson.
+Before listing your home, you and your agent will sign a listing agreement.
+This is a contract between you and your agent.
 It gives the agent and salesperson permission to list your home, outlines your obligations as a seller, and outlines the agent and salesperson’s duties, commission fees and deadline for selling your home.
 The agreement will also tell you whether the listing is a Multiple Listing or an Exclusive Listing.
 Your agent is required to provide you with a copy of this Listing Agreement.
 Always keep a copy of the agreement in case of a dispute.